 Nose Job in the African American Patient

 Rhinoplasty in the African American patient can be a more challenging procedure for various reasons.
-There are several factors that need to be considered to obtain the best possible result
+Dr. Thomassen performs this procedure in his office in Fort Lauderdale.
+There are several factors that need to be considered to obtain the best possible result.

 Skin Quality

-The skin envelope may be a bit thicker and this can make the changes in the cartilage and bone structure less apparent after surgery.
+The skin envelope may be a bit thicker.
+This can make the changes in the cartilage and bone structure less apparent after surgery.
 It may also require more time to see these results as the thicker skin envelope swells for a longer time.

 To address this, the envelope can be thinned judiciously at the time of surgery.
-This has to be done very carefully so as to not interrupt the blood supply to the tip of the skin.
+This must be done very carefully.
+The blood supply to the tip of the skin should not be interrupted.
 To reduce postop swelling, the use of oral and injectable steroids can be used to limit the inflammatory process.
-Taping the the nose for a slightly longer period can also accelerate the resolution of swelling.
+Taping the nose for a slightly longer period can also accelerate the resolution of swelling.
 We would caution patient’s at risk of swelling to expect a slightly longer recovery period.
 Final results may not be evident for 4-6 weeks after surgery.

 Structural Support

 Frequently, these patients will benefit from added bridge and tip projection.
 This requires additional cartilage to help build up these areas.
-Unfortunately, in these patients, the lack of adequate septal cartilage from the nose may require accessing ear or rib cartilage which can add to the recovery of these patients.
+Unfortunately, in these patients, the lack of adequate septal cartilage from the nose may require accessing ear or rib cartilage.

 Healing

-Finally, due to increased width of the tip and nose base, reducing the alar base with skin excision can lead to more scarring and risk for hypertrophic scars.
+Finally, the increased width of the tip and nose base causes challenges.
+Reducing the alar base with skin excision can lead to more scarring.
+There is also a risk for hypertrophic scars.

 To avoid hypertrophic scarring, the careful suturing of alar base skin excisions can result in almost imperceptible scars.
 Using careful suturing and cinching techniques, a narrower alar base can be obtained with minimal scarring.